-U.S. stocks rose on Thursday, lifting the Dow industrials and S&P 500 to their loftiest levels, as investors embraced signals sent by Janet Yellen.
+U.S. stocks climbed on Monday, with the Dow industrials and S&P 500 furthering their record advance.

 Get the best of CNBC in your inbox